sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Stacks have many [applications](https://www.thecrazyprogrammer.com/2016/04/applications-of-stack.html).
 The most well known is "backtracking" which makes features such as "undo" possible.
 If you store your previous actions in a stack, they can be easily backtracked.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/stack-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=F1F2imiOJfk&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=14).

-Time complexity for [stack implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/stacks) where `n` is the number of elements:
+Time and space complexity for [stack implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/stacks) where `n` is the number of elements:

 | Operation | Average/Worst Case | Reasoning |
 | :-------: | :----------: | ---------- |